niltwill/vc-updatedscm/README.md

 Then edit the appropriate GXT file, and add "VCPDCHE" string with "VCPD Cheetah" or an other localized one.
 (Note that the included GXT files already contain this change.)

-* If you frequently get peds to deliver to at the not-yet-accessible Haitian factory during pizzaboy side mission in Little Havanna, you may overwrite the "paths.ipl".
-It doesn't do anything else other then removing the ped paths at the Haitian Factory.
-Afterwards the mission, it's probably the best if you restore the original file.

 **I also recommend to use [NW-Fixes](https://www.mediafire.com/file/whejojss4y7vu05/NW_Fixes_Latest.zip/file) (and put that one to higher priority in Modloader), the two are quite interrelated now.
 This now also includes the files needed for UpdatedSCM, so no need to mess with anything manually.**
 </details>